 An imaginary line drawn through these two stars points to the Andromeda galaxy.
 If you can’t see the Andromeda galaxy with the unaided eye, try binoculars.

-Bottom line: Here’s how to use the Great Square in the constellation Pegasus to find the Andromeda galaxy.
-Also, be sure to see the waning crescent moon and star Spica in the east before dawn on Wednesday, November 19, 2014.
+Bottom line: How to use the Great Square of Pegasus to find the Andromeda galaxy.
+How to see the moon and star Spica – and the morning planets – in the east before dawn on Monday, November 9, 2015.